anucc/coding-with-junk/hacking-with-junk-overview.md

-This course will introduce students to the process of product development afforded by the new generation of single-board computers and prototyping boards that have become available.
-Students will design a smart hardware device using Raspberry Pi computers, Arduino microcontrollers, sensors, and servos as the computing core of their designs.
-They will create prototypes of their devices in maker-space style labs, where they will rapidly sketch in hardware using upcycled cardboard and other scavenged materials.
+This course will introduce students to the process of product development afforded by the new generation of single-board computers and prototyping boards that have become available. _mention IoT, Edge here_.
+Students will design a smart hardware device using a single-board computers (Raspberry Pi), Arduino microcontrollers, sensors, and servos as the computing core of their designs.
+They will create prototypes of their devices in **maker-space style labs**, where they will rapidly sketch in hardware using upcycled cardboard and other scavenged materials.
 Their designs will bring computing power to bear on everyday problems like fitness, health, home-automation, and emphasise the power of the maker to create new forms of artistic expression and entertainment.

 *Maybe make more of the "junk" aspect?*
+*Maybe not make more of "junk" aspect---how would this fit into the learning outcomes?*

 ## Educational Outcomes